Every food that provides calories does so through one or more macronutrients:

 Alcohol provides 7 kcal/g but is not a nutrient.

-Recommended macro ranges for healthy adults (ICMR-NIN): carbohydrate 50–60% of energy; protein 10–15%; fat 20–30%.
+For Indian adults, the ICMR-NIN Dietary Guidelines for Indians 2024 “My Plate for the Day” allocates cereals to no more than 45 % of total energy, with the remaining carbohydrate (taking total carbohydrate to roughly 50–55 %) coming from pulses, vegetables, fruit, and milk; protein at 10–15 %; and total fat at no more than 30 % (with visible fat capped at 20–30 g/day for sedentary–moderate adults).
 These ranges are broad because optimal ratios vary with health goals, activity level, age, and clinical conditions.
-Rather than tracking macros precisely, focusing on food quality within these ranges — wholegrains, lean protein, healthy fats — achieves most of the same benefits with far less burden.
+Rather than tracking macros precisely, focusing on food quality within these ranges — wholegrains and millets, dal and pulses, lean protein, healthy fats — achieves most of the same benefits with far less burden.